joereynolds/life/docs/audio.md

 ### Visualisation

 - Sonic Visualiser - Great for analysis of audio
-- ProjectM - An Audio visualiser (I had to install from source using `./configure  --enable-pulseaudio  --enable-qt --enable-gles `)
+- ProjectM - An Audio visualiser (I had to install from source using `./configure  --enable-jack --enable-qt --enable-gles `)

 ## Questions?